 Read on to learn the ins and outs of skiing near Boise Idaho.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 Idaho In Winter – What To Expect in Boise?

-Boise is located in the Treasure Valley, where the weather is usually much more mild in the winter months than up in the mountains.
+Boise is located in the Treasure Valley, where the weather is usually much milder in the winter months than up in the mountains.
 So it’s pretty convenient that you can stay overnight at a great hotel like the locally owned boutique Hotel 43 in downtown Boise, and then drive just 35 minutes up to the top of Bogus Basin Ski Area to experience some pretty great skiing and snowboarding around.